Bertrand Baguette: Formula Renault

 Baguette moved into single seater racing in 2004.
 He entered in the Belgian Formula Renault 1600cc with Marc Goossens Motorsport that year, as part of his scholarship win.
 He finished a strong third in the championship, amassing three wins and four poles during the season.

 The next season, Baguette moved to both Eurocup Formula Renault 2.0 and French Formula Renault 2.0 championships with Epsilon Euskadi.
 He finished eighth (tied on points with seventh Junior Strous) in the European championship and eleventh in the French one, including a second place at Pau.
 He continued in both series in 2006 with a fourth place overall in the Eurocup, including five podiums and a win at Le Mans, finishing just 11 points behind championship winner Filipe Albuquerque.
 He finished in eighth in the French championship, again for Epsilon Euskadi.

 In 2007, Baguette entered the 3.5-litre Formula Renault 3.5 Series with the eponymous Kurt Mollekens-run KTR team, in which he took two podium finishes in his first season.
 He was close to win his first race in this category at Autodromo Nazionale Monza before a blown tyre.
 He continued in the category in 2008, driving for the Italian team Draco with which he scored his first win at Spa and ended seventh in the championship.

 Baguette continued with Draco for the 2009 season.
 A steady start, with four podiums, left Baguette tied on points with Marcos Martínez before the Silverstone meeting.
 During the second half of the season, Baguette raised his rhythm to put himself with an unassailable 34-point championship lead with a round to go.
 Baguette eventually won both races of the last meeting of the season at Ciudad del Motor de Aragón, thus winning the championship by 57 points from Fairuz Fauzy.
 During his 2009 campaign, Baguette scored fives wins and ten podiums.

-As a prize for his championship win, he was given the opportunity to test the Renault R29 Formula One car at Jerez on 1 December 2009.
+As a prize for his championship win, Baguette was given the opportunity to test the Renault R29 Formula One car at Jerez on 1 December 2009.
 He also tested the BMW Sauber F1.09 car on 3 December.